Existence of God: Ignosticism

 The ignostic (or igtheist) usually concludes that the question of God's existence or nonexistence is usually not worth discussing because concepts like "God" are usually not sufficiently or clearly defined.
 Ignosticism or igtheism is the theological position that every other theological position (including agnosticism and atheism) assumes too much about the concept of God and many other theological concepts.
 It can be defined as encompassing two related views about the existence of God.
-The view that a coherent definition of God must be presented before the question of the existence of God can be meaningfully discussed.
+The first view is that a coherent definition of God must be presented before the question of the existence of God can be meaningfully discussed.
 Furthermore, if that definition is unfalsifiable, the ignostic takes the theological noncognitivist position that the question of the existence of God (per that definition) is meaningless.
 In this case, the concept of God is not considered meaningless; the term "God" is considered meaningless.
 The second view is synonymous with theological noncognitivism, and skips the step of first asking "What is meant by 'God'?" before proclaiming the original question "Does God exist?" as meaningless.

 Some philosophers have seen ignosticism as a variation of agnosticism or atheism, while others have considered it to be distinct.
 An ignostic maintains that he cannot even say whether he is a theist or an atheist until a sufficient definition of theism is put forth.

 The term "ignosticism" was coined in the 1960s by Sherwin Wine, a rabbi and a founding figure of Humanistic Judaism.
 The term "igtheism" was coined by the secular humanist Paul Kurtz in his 1992 book The New Skepticism.